timmcginley/Agile/Assignments/README.md

 ## A2 - Needs
 In this part you will:
-* identify the requirements of the future product / system in you defined future.
+* identify the requirements of the future product / system in your defined future(s).

 ## A3 - Analyse
 In this part you will: